Solana Beach station

 Solana Beach station, also known as the Solana Beach Transit Center, is a train station on Amtrak California's Pacific Surfliner passenger train and on North County Transit District's COASTER commuter rail route located in Solana Beach, California.
-The tracks were lowered to their current position in the late 90s, to alleviate congestion on Lomas Santa Fe Road and Downtown Solana Beach.
-There are two tracks that carry the Surf Line in a trench through the city of Solana Beach, including the station.
+The tracks were lowered to their current position in the late 1990s, to alleviate congestion on Lomas Santa Fe Road and Downtown Solana Beach.
+Two tracks carry the Surf Line in a trench through the city of Solana Beach, including the station.

-The station was designed by architect Rob Wellington Quigley, and was built in 1994 to replace the aging depot in Del Mar, California two miles south which had been in use since the early 1900s.
+The station was designed by architect Rob Wellington Quigley, and was built in 1994 to replace the aging depot in Del Mar, California, two miles south which had been in use since the early 1900s.
 Funding for the station included $2.8 million from Proposition 116, which was a ballot initiative that designated $1.99 billion for passenger rail projects.
 An additional $3.3 million used for land acquisition and design was obtained through Transnet, a half-cent county sales tax.
 Quigley drew inspiration for the design from a group of Quonset huts that used to line North Cedros Avenue in the 1940s.
 To the basic semi-circular form of the hut, the architect added a tower reminiscent of those found on many train depots dating to the second half of the 19th century.

 In the late 1990s, an $18 million project lowered the tracks and station platforms.
 This allowed for another track and platform and improved safety by eliminating the railroad crossing located south of the station.

 In 2014, Solana Beach and the North County Transit District requested proposals to convert the station and some of the adjacent surface parking into offices, a restaurant and an underground parking structure.
 This could involve the station being repurposed with ticket sales and other train services moved to the train track level.
 The parking garage could complement the nearby Cedros Design District and adjacent Coast Highway 101.
 Neither of the two submitted proposals were selected.

 Of the 73 California stations served by Amtrak, Solana Beach was the tenth-busiest in FY2010, boarding or detraining an average of approximately 1100 passengers daily.
 In 2021, Amtrak reports Solana Beach as 14th busiest in California with 94,621 riders in the year.